JeffreyKirigo/simple_shell/README.md

 ### Description

-Dafine and Jeffrey Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
-Additional functions are also included.
-This program was written entirely in C as a milestone project for ALX Africa Software Engineering.
+Jeffrey and Dafine Shell is a basic UNIX command interpreter that emulates the functionality of the simple shell (sh).
+Additional features are also available.
+As a milestone project for ALX Africa Software Engineering, this program was written entirely in C.

 ### Installation